-Dublin is a thrusting, dynamic place.
+Dublin Dropdown content is a thrusting, dynamic place.
 Despite its size, the city remains utterly beguiling and an essential part of any visit to the country.
 Most of Dublin’s attractions are found within a compact area, spreading either side of the many-bridged River Liffey, which divides the city between its Northside and Southside.
 These have very distinct characters, defined over the city’s historical development.
 Stereotypically, the south is known for its gentility while the north is seen as brash and working class, home of the true Dub accent.

 Whatever you want to do while you’re in the city, there’s somewhere to stay for every type of traveller.
 Plan your trip with our guide on the best areas and top places to stay in Dublin.